 Habit: Eugenia axillaris grows as a large shrub to small tree up to 9 meters in height with a trunk to 30 cm in diameter.
 The leaves are arranged oppositely, to 8 cm in length, ovate to elliptic with an acuminate leaf apex and entire leaf margin.
 The petioles are a red color as well as are the young developing leaves.
 The leaves have very faint pellucid-punctate dots and will release a menthol type odor when crushed.

-The actinomorphic flowers are arranged in short racemes in the axils of leaves.
+The complete, prefect, actinomorphic flowers are arranged in short racemes in the axils of leaves.
 The calyx has 4 green unfused sepals.
 The corolla has 4 white unfused petals.
 There are numerous stamens.
 The ovary is inferior with 2 locules and numerous seeds.
 The fruit is a berry that turns reddish black at maturity.

 Habitat: Eugenia axillaris grows in Dry Broadleaf Evergreen Formations – Forest/Woodlands/Shrublands/Dwarf Shrublands (coppice- all types).

 Distribution: Eugenia axillaris occurs on all island groups in the Lucayan an Archipelago as well as Florida, the Caribbean region and Mexico south to South America.